-Let’s talk budgets.
+Let’s talk marketing budgets.
 Your organization or business likely has an outlined budget that covers operating costs, including marketing.
-If your marketing funds keeps getting cut or if you’d like to refocus your strategy for marketing spend, there are three essential questions we recommend you consider when planning your budget.
+If your marketing funds keep getting cut or if you’d like to refocus your strategy for marketing spend, there are three essential questions we recommend you consider when planning your budget.

 “Are you prioritizing cost or value?”

 Both are important, but you may have to decide which is more important to your organization.
 Cost is the specific amount of money and time it will take to do a certain project.
 Value is the result.
 The value could be finding a trusted partner who understands your goals, a method to eliminate long-standing stressors in your work processes or creating a solution that brings in new buyers.